Dialogical Companion

 Grounding, safety, and emotional holding before any deeper work.

-- Monitoring bands and escalation logic stay active in the background.
+• Language signals and safety signposting stay active in the background.

 2) Exploration